1. Home

 What are family values?
 Do they differ from other values?
 Are they important?
 Do you need them?
 Can they change?
 Most parents trying to raise thoughtful and responsible kids find themselves asking these kinds of questions more often than you might think.

-Most of us believe we are clear on our values and generally live our lives accordingly.
-But then we get married and perhaps have children.
-Suddenly, we’re tested in all kinds of ways, making some small and some very large decisions that affect our partners and our kids.
+Suddenly, we’re tested in all kinds of ways.
+We have to start making some small and some very large decisions that affect our partners and our kids.
 It’s then that we realize our priorities might have to change.

 Personal Values Help You Make Decisions

-Personal values are the characteristics or habits that motivate us to make a particular decision or act one way or another.
+Personal values are the characteristics or habits that motivate you to make a particular decision or act one way or another.
 Whether we consciously think about it or not, we all have our own values that guide the decisions we make and how we live day-to-day.

-Our values provide the foundation for nearly all decisions we make as individuals and as parents.
-They determine our priorities and often are the measure by which we decide if we are living our best life.
-That’s why it matters that we become familiar with our true values and figure out if those are family values we want to pass on to our children.
+Your values provide the foundation for nearly all decisions we make as individuals and as parents.
+They determine your priorities and often are the measure by which we decide if we are living our best life.

 What Are Family Values?

-Family values are the values you and your partner intentionally or unintentionally use to guide your family.
+Family values are the values you and your partner use to guide your family and make decisions regarding family matters.
 These are most likely a combination of your and your partner’s personal values.
-And yes, they can absolutely change over time as your children mature and you both gain wisdom and insight as parents.

-Even if you haven’t had a discussion with your partner or as a family about the values you believe are important for your family, you’ve been basing the family decisions on your family values.
-These can include decisions about what you do together, where you live, and how you spend the family money.
+Even if you haven’t had a discussion with your partner or as a family about the values you believe are important, you’ve been basing the family decisions on your family values.

 • Love and respect for others

-• Honesty and openness
+• Honesty and open communication

 • Patience or tolerance